orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 But think of some property like 'commutation' being falsified in a specific context of a program, and having the runtime adjust its reductions based on such information.

-Use the story of branch-prediction?
-Some level of description says if .. then ..., branch prediction subsides that for increased speed.
-Or if one uses some form of probabilities/other calculation to make the decision. --> It matters how one 'evaluates every (relevant) scenery', it can be influenced by something arbitrarily unknown.

 Read: [General Intelligence Requires Rethinking Exploration (2022)](2211.07819.pdf) Aleatoric uncertainty / Epistemic uncertainty / Irreducible uncertainty ; explore these? ; or perhaps both are already captured in the vagueness of the 'conceptual uncertainty' idea.

 ---